 Internet privacy is such a hot-button issue that it's hard not to find it all a bit worrisome.
 It may leave you wondering if it's time to start using incognito browsers and online security measures you've never considered before.
-But exactly how do incognito browsers work?
+But exactly how does an incognito browser work and what does it mean to browse incognito mode?
 Are they effective at hiding or deleting your information, and who exactly do they block out?
 The unfortunate answer is that incognito mode really isn't as incognito as you might think.

 When you visit sites and search for stuff, your browser stores certain data concerning your Internet history.
 For example, when you visit a specific site, your browser logs that visit into your browser history, and will also save cookies from the websites.
 It also saves form data, which helps you fill in passwords, addresses, and other information more quickly.